IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 ### Maintenance Window

-Before planned maintenance operation on DWDM network takes place, IP traffic should be hitlessly transferred to another link.
+Before planned maintenance operation on DWDM network takes place, IP traffic should be moved hitless to another link.

-The MDSC must request to reroute IP traffic before the event takes place.
+MDSC must reroute IP traffic before the events takes place.
 It should be possible to lock IP traffic to the protection route until the maintenance event is finished, unless a fault occurs on such path.

 ### Router Port Failure

 The focus is on client-side protection scheme between IP router and reconfigurable ROADM.
-The scenario here is to define only one port in the routers and in the ROADM muxponder board at both ends as back-up ports to recover any other port failure on client-side of the ROADM (either on the IP router port side or on the muxponder side or on the link between them).
-When client-side port failure occurs, alarms are raised to MDSC by IP-PNC and O-PNC (port status down, LOS, etc.).
+Scenario here is to define only one port in the routers and in the ROADM muxponder board at both ends as back-up ports to recover any other port failure on client-side of the ROADM (either on the IP router port side or on the muxponder side or on the link between them).
+When client-side port failure occurs, alarms are raised to MDSC by IP-PNC and O-PNC (port status down, LOS etc.).
 MDSC checks with OP-PNC(s) that there is no optical failure in the optical layer.

 There can be two cases here:

-1. The LAG was defined between the IP routers at the two ends.
-The MDSC, after checking
-that optical layer is fine between the two edge WDM nodes, triggers the WDM edge node re-configuration so that the IP router's back-up port with its
+1. LAG was defined between the IP routers at the two ends.
+MDSC, after checking that optical layer is fine between the two edge WDM nodes, triggers the WDM edge node re-configuration so that the IP router's back-up port with its